Red Deer River: History

 Joseph Tyrrell discovered a huge coal seam here in 1883, besides large dinosaur skeletons.

 2013 Alberta flood

 In June 2013, Alberta, Canada, experienced heavy rainfall that triggered catastrophic flooding throughout much of the southern half of the province along the Bow, Elbow, Highwood, Oldman, and Red Deer rivers and tributaries.
 Twenty-four municipalities declared local states of emergency as water levels rose and numerous communities were placed under evacuation orders.
 The Royal Canadian Mounted Police stated four people may have drowned near High River.
-Over 100,000 people have been displaced throughout the region.
+Over 100,000 people in the region were displaced.

 Course

 The river originates on the eastern slopes of the Canadian Rockies, in the Sawback Range near the Skoki Valley inside Banff National Park, and then flows east through the mountains and foothills region.
 It turns north-east before Sundre and flows to an artificial reservoir named Gleniffer Lake, created in 1983 by the Dickson Dam and keeps this heading to the city of Red Deer, where it turns east, and then south before Stettler.
 It flows south with its valley protected by provincial and regional parks such as Tolman Badlands Heritage Rangeland, Dry Island Buffalo Jump Provincial Park, Dry Island Corridor and Midland Provincial Park.
 At Drumheller it has a south-east direction, and while it flows through Dinosaur Provincial Park it turns east and flows to the Alberta/Saskatchewan border, which it crosses at Empress.
 It flows for 16 km through Saskatchewan before it merges into the South Saskatchewan River.